jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/heuristic_miner.md

 Currently, three metrics are used to simplify the graph, the **spm metric**, the **frequency metric** and the **dependency metric**.

 The **SPM filter** simplifies process models by removing low-quality nodes based on their frequency and connectivity.
 It scores each node using the **spm metric**, which balances complexity and common behavior.
-This abstraction helps generate clearer, more interpretable models—especially useful for user-driven processes like search behavior.
+This abstraction helps generate clearer, more interpretable models.
+Especially useful for user-driven processes like search behavior.

 The **frequency metric** is calculated for edges and nodes/events.
 The event frequency counts the occurrences of an event in the log.
 The edge frequency counts the number of times one event is directly followed by another event.